wcfjeffrey/jeffreywoo-careerhub-ai-model/README.md

   **⚠️Note:** Source code is intentionally excluded to maintain security, protect proprietary logic, and uphold responsible‑AI development principles.

 ## ⚖️ Disclaimer
-**JeffreyWoo CareerHub** provides AI-driven career insights for informational purposes only.
-It does not guarantee job placement or hiring outcomes.
-For personalized career guidance, please consult qualified human resources professionals, recruiters, headhunters, or certified career advisors.
+**JeffreyWoo CareerHub** provides AI-driven career insights for informational, educational, and demonstration purposes only.
+It does not constitute professional career counselling, job placement advice, or employment guarantees.

+AI‑generated career suggestions, resume feedback, or job recommendations may be inaccurate, incomplete, or unsuitable for your specific situation.
+The model is not a substitute for qualified career advisors, human resources professionals, or industry mentors.

+Always verify career information with trusted sources and human resources professionals, recruiters, headhunters, or certified career advisors before making significant career decisions.
+The developer assumes no liability for any lost opportunities, employment issues, or damages arising from the use of this software.

+Use at your own risk.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified